stkent/stkent.github.io/_posts/2015-06-07-an-intro-to-pathinterpolatorcompat.md

 	<img src="/assets/images/an-intro-to-path-interpolator-compat-smiley-path.png" width="40%" />
 </div>

-Hopefully it's clear that we can make super-general graphics using `Path`.
-However, this also means that we shouldn't expect to be able to convert _every_ `Path` into a valid interpolator.
-To figure out the appropriate constraints, let's take a peek at some Android source code.
+Hopefully it’s clear that we can make super-general graphics using `Path`.
+However, this also means that we shouldn’t expect to be able to convert _every_ `Path` into a valid interpolator.
+To figure out the appropriate constraints, let’s take a peek at some Android source code.

 # Interpolators &harr; Functions